knative/docs/blog/docs/articles/knative-meets-apache-camel.md

 ## Using Kamelets as Event Consumers

-In order to consume message from the Knative broker, using Apache Camel K we need a different `Pipe` where the above broker acts as the source of events and a Kamelet is used as sink to receive the CloudEvents:
+In order to consume messages from the Knative broker, using Apache Camel K, we need a different `Pipe` where the above Broker acts as the source of events and a Kamelet is used as sink to receive the CloudEvents:

 ```yaml
 apiVersion: camel.apache.org/v1